 Health and Safety in the Workplace

-Companies must have an internal regulation handbook (Reglamento Interno) that covers the country’s health and safety regulations:
+Companies must have an internal regulation handbook (Reglamento Interno) covering the country’s health and safety regulations:

-1. First, there is the Internal Regulations on Organisation, Health and Safety, which is defined and regulated by the Chilean Labor Code.
+- First, there is the Internal Regulations on Organization, Health and Safety, which is defined and regulated by the Chilean Labor Code.
 This is drafted by the employer and any company with 10 or more permanent employees is legally obligated to have this in place.

-A labor contract can only be legally terminated by:
+A labor contract can only be legally terminated in the following circumstances: